hyphacoop/handbook/roles.md

    [scheduling]: guides.md#scheduling-a-meeting
    [hosting]: guides.md#hosting-a-meeting

+**Authority:**
+- set agenda and determine discussion items for all hands

+**Limits:** (on Authority)
+- permission of member-workers needed to:
+	- cancel or reschedule call for week

+**Time Budget:** Up to 2 hours/week.

 **Length and Succession**:
-1 month.
+1 month, rotates through member-workers.
 Last meeting of each month, the Cultivator asks for volunteers for the next person, if no one volunteers they can request those who have not been one recently to do so, which can be declined within based on discussion and with cause.

 **Support**:
 The previous Cultivator is responsible for making time to mentor and support the incoming Cultivator for the first week as needed.

 ### Finance Steward